What is mirror sync?

 - Add Share or NAS Devices: it allows you to select a shared folder, network drive or NAS.

 - Select a cloud drive: you can choose cloud storage as the destination path, such as OneDrive, Google Drive and Dropbox.

 Step 4.
 Set schedule sync task to track changes continuously.
-Click Schedule and select your priority.
-Here are 5 options you can choose, including daily/weekly/monthly, event triggers and USB plug in.
+Click Schedule Sync and select your priority.
+Here are 5 options you can choose from, including daily/weekly/monthly, event triggers and USB plug in.

 ◔ Daily/weekly/monthly sync is enough to keep track of changes if you don’t modify files very frequently.

 ◔ “Event triggers” can help you do Windows mirror folder in a specific event, such as, user logon, user logoff, system startup and system shutdown.

 ◔ “USB plug in” can help you sync files from or to USB flash drive automatically when the device is plugged in, even without opening the software manually.

 ◔ At the bottom of schedule settings, you will see another option, “Wake the computer to run scheduled task”.
 It is helpful when you set the schedule sync task to off-peak hours, such as, midnight.

 Step 5.
 Confirm everything is OK and click Start Sync to mirror files.

 ◔ Don’t modify the name of the source folder of a scheduled sync task, or the program cannot synchronize it anymore.